SystemFiles/react-file-uploader/README.md

 To use this app with docker-compose, simply update the `FILES_ENDPOINT` variable in `client/src/config/index.js` to include your server domain name.

-> For example: `http://localhost/api/files` would turn into `http://uploader.sykesdev.ca/api/files` if I was hosting on sykesdev.ca.
+> For example: `http://localhost/api/files` would turn into `http://uploader.sykesdev.ca/api/files` if I was hosting on `uploader.sykesdev.ca`.

 ### Development Specific (Compose)